antarctica/metadata-library/README.md

 ### Purpose

 This library is designed to assist in generating metadata and data records, primarily for the discovery of datasets, services, features and related resources.
-This project is intended to be used as a dependnecy, to avoid the need to duplicate the implementation of complex and verbose metadata and data standards.
+This project is intended to be used as a dependency, to avoid the need to duplicate the implementation of complex and verbose metadata and data standards.

 At a high level, this library allows a configuration object, representing the fields/structure of a standard, to be encoded into its formal representation set out by that standard (typically using XML).
 It also allows such a formal representation to be decoded back into a configuration object, which can be more easily used or manipulated.

 ### Supported standards